And find out why ATL is the fastest growing union in the education sector

 This will almost certainly mean completing a programme of initial teacher training (ITT).
 There are various ITT options open to you, depending on your qualifications and experience.The undergraduate route: qualifications you will need for BEd or BA/BSc with QTS courses

 However, to train as a teacher - via any course - you must have achieved a standard equivalent to a grade C in GCSE English language and mathematics.
-If you were born on or after 1 September 1979, and want to teach primary or key stage 2/3 (ages seven to 14), you must also have achieved a standard equivalent to a grade C in a GCSE science subject.
+If you want to teach primary or key stage 2/3 (ages seven to 14), you must also have achieved a standard equivalent to a grade C in a GCSE science subject.

 The postgraduate route: qualifications you will need for a PGCE course